inuits/elody-docs/mkdocs/docs/advanced-filtering.md

     "type": "TextInput",
     "value": "151",
     "key": "height",
-    "match_exact": true,
+    "parent": "123dazm9dza0g",
   }
 ]
 ```
 This query searches for entities with a height of exactly 151... whatever unit
 this refers to.
+It also searches within the context of the entity "123dazm9dza0g".
+So all the results will have "123dazm9dza0g" as their parent.

 ### Combining multiple queries
 ```